meobach2906/schema-validator/README.md

             }
           ```

-        + element:
+        + 'element':
-          + must provide if type = 'array'
+          + Schema for element in array
-          + schema for element in array
+          + Must provide if type = 'array'

           ```
             {